Divyanshukumar20/Writeups/Writeup OSINT.md

 A quick search on a reputable search engine can help find matching usernames on other platforms, and there are also a large number of specialty tools that exist for that very same purpose.
 Keep in mind, that sometimes a platform will not show up in either the search engine results or in the specialized username searches due to false negatives.
 In some cases you need to manually check the site yourself to be 100% positive if the account exists or not.
 In order to answer the following questions, use the attacker's username found in Task 2 to expand the OSINT investigation onto other platforms in order to gather additional identifying information on the attacker.
 Be wary of any false positives!

+##### QUESTIONS:

+1. What is the full email address used by the attacker?
+2. What is the attacker's full real name?

 ##### WRITEUP:

 As question suggest we have to find the different social media handles of username *SakuraSnowAngelAiko*.